mfedoten/wavelets/README.md

 # Continuous wavelet transform

-This is MATLAB script I'm using for continuous wavelet transform (CWT).
+This is a MATLAB script I'm using to obtain continuous wavelet transform (CWT).
 It uses built-in MATLAB functions to calculate the transform (cwt.m and cwtft.m), the main interest here is how to chose scales/frequency and how to compute cone of influence (COI).

 This function allows two ways of computing CWT:
 - straightforward, based on convolution;
-- more computationally efficient, based on FFT;
+- more computationally efficient, based on FFT.

 The choice of scales can be done also using two approaches:
 - construct linearly spaced *frequency* vector and then convert it to scales;